-Low-carb eating plans aren't exactly new but a high-fat version of these popular diets is getting a lot of buzz, with celebrity fans and even doctors singing its praises.
+Low-carb diets aren't exactly new but a high-fat version of these popular diets is getting a lot of buzz, with celebrity fans and even doctors singing its praises.
 It’s called the ketogenic diet — keto for short — and while it’s getting a lot of attention now, it’s actually been around since the 1920s and was originally developed as a treatment for epileptic seizures.

 The keto diet has resurfaced as an effective weight-loss method and has gained traction in the medical community as a possible treatment for some types of cancer.
 The diet is high in fat (60-80 percent of dieters' daily caloric intake), moderate in protein (15-35 percent of calories) and very limited in carbohydrates (5 percent or less).
 To put that in perspective, if you're eating 2,000 calories a day, that's just 25 grams of carbs, which is equivalent to what you'd find in a medium-sized granola bar.

 While the keto diet may sound like a license to dig into a jar of bacon-studded peanut butter (and skip your veggies), it can actually be quite tricky to follow.
 It’s a challenge to create meals that are so low in carbohydrates and, since most packaged foods are higher in protein and carbs than fat, you’ll need to spend some time cooking most of your own meals and snacks.

 How to get more fat into your diet

 Using medium-chain triglyceride (MCT) oil from coconuts is often used in keto recipes because it adds a lot of healthier fats, with zero carbohydrates or protein.
 Other coconut products, like regular coconut oil, coconut butter and shredded coconut are popular keto ingredients.